-Neither of those are present on Tux & Tails, so that when someone clicks through from the homepage, they’re less likely to know where they got to.
+Neither of those is present on Tux & Tails so that when someone clicks through from the homepage, they’re less likely to know where they got to.

 Lastly, there’s no clear call to action on any of the pages, besides ‘Download our measurement sheet.”
-Sure there’s the contact page, but that’s a last resort.
+Sure there’s the contact page, but that’s the last resort.